tonnamb/bowling_game/README.md

 ![Scoreboard](https://camo.githubusercontent.com/ad2710d5e239994189d3f15d2d927225cf9a2b0a/687474703a2f2f7777772e7770636c69706172742e636f6d2f72656372656174696f6e2f73706f7274732f626f776c696e672f626f776c696e675f73636f726573686565745f6578616d706c652e706e67)

+* for rendering in the front-end
-* returns scoreboard format, as shown in Figure 2, for rendering in the front-end
+* returns scoreboard format, as shown in Figure 2
-* does not return empty frames where the game has not reached those frames yet
-* { frameIndex: {1: '1-9 or -', 2: '1-9 or - or / or X', frameScore: '#'}, ... }
+* { frameIndex: {1: '1-9 or -', 2: '1-9 or - or / or X', cumScore: '#'}, ... }
 * e.g. {1: {1: '', 2: 'X', cumScore: '20'}, 2: {1: '7', 2: '/', cumScore: '37'}, 3: {1: '7', 2: '-', cumScore: '44'}}

-## Design of "BowlingGame" class

-* One game entity per player
-* A game has 10 frames
-* A frame has one or two rolls
+* strike = 'X' in the second box
-* The tenth frame has two or three rolls
+  * hides cumScore if two next rolls does not yet exist
-* The score for a spare or a strike depends on the frames successor
+* spare = '/'
+  * hides cumScore if next ball is not rolled yet
+* gutter = '-'
+  * using this._zeroOrNum(score, frame, roll)
+* does not return empty frames where the game has not reached those frames yet, which requires less data transmission to front-end
+* logic is more complex for 10th frame
+  * 'X' can appear on all 3 rolls
+  * '/' can appear on the 2nd and 3rd roll.

 ## Technologies